livewire/livewire/docs/installation.md

 Livewire.start()
 ```

+> [!tip] Rebuild your assets after composer update
+> Make sure that if you are manually bundling Livewire and Alpine, that you rebuild your assets whenever you run `composer update`.

 > [!warning] Not compatible with Laravel Mix
 > Laravel Mix will not work if you are manually bundling Livewire and AlpineJS.
 We recommend you switch to Vite if you need this ability.